jrwnter/cddd/README.md

 ```

 ### Downloading Pretrained Model
 A pretrained model as described in ref.
 1 is available on Google Drive.
-Download and unzip py execuiting the bash script "download_pretrained_model.sh":
+Download and unzip py execuiting the bash script "download_default_model.sh":
 ```
-./download_pretrained_model.sh
-./download_pretrained_model.sh
+./download_default_model.sh
 ```

 ### Testing